Maryland Resources In-Depth

 - Conference committee reports:

-- Westlaw: MD-LH (1997-).
+- Westlaw (1997-).
 The easiest way to retrieve materials in this database is to do a terms and connectors search in the title field for the session (year) and bill number.
 Example: ti(2004 & "house bill 172").

 - Standing committee reports: